 I want a really big dessert spread, so this week I’ve been testing tart recipes.
 I created this one for my little boy who’s not into complicated desserts.
 He loves ganache so this was a no brainier and the penguin chocolates were a real treat.
 That said, they can easily be topped with whipped cream, chocolate shavings or even nothing at all.

 These tarts are really simple to make.
 If you buy the ready-made crust, it would take no time at all, but I promise the home-made crust is worth the added effort!

 Here are some things you’ll need to make them similar to mine.
 I’ve provided links below:

-A mini pie pan (which you can get on Amazon, here) & Round Double-sided cookie cutters (which you can get here) cutters.
+A mini pie pan which you can get on Amazon, here(As an Amazon Associate, a small commission is made from qualifying purchases).& Round Double-sided cookie cutters (which you can get here) cutters.
 I like the double-sided ones because it’s like two sets in one & the single-sided ones cost about the same.

 My penguins are pre-made, but I’ve seen similar chocolate molds here if you want to make some yourself.

 Join the free Erren's Kitchen mailing list & get the latest tasty goodness straight to your inbox!

 For the crust: